Russia pounds major Ukrainian city after expanding war aims - NewsBreak

 Foreign Minister Sergey Lavrov told Russian news outlets on Wednesday that Russia plans to retain control over more territory, including the Kherson and Zaporizhzhia regions in southern Ukraine.
 Moscow also envisions making gains elsewhere, Lavrov said.

-Analysts from the Institute for the Study of War, a think tank based in Washington, said the Russian offensive in Donetsk was likely to stall before reaching the cities of Sloviansk and Bakhmut.
-“Russian troops are now struggling to move across relatively sparsely settled and open terrain.
-They will encounter terrain much more conducive to the Ukrainian defenders,” their assessment said.
+Analysts from the Institute for the Study of War, a think tank based in Washington, said the Russian offensive in Donetsk may result in the capture of the cities of Sloviansk and Bakhmut.
+But they noted that “Russian troops are now struggling to move across relatively sparsely settled and open terrain.
+They will encounter terrain much more conducive to the Ukrainian defenders."

 Richard Moore, head of the British foreign intelligence agency MI6, had a similar take, saying the Russians “are about to run out of steam” in Ukraine.